flamingock/flamingock-examples/README.md

 integration with different frameworks, technologies, and use cases.
 Explore the examples to find the one that matches your needs!

+## Migration from Mongock to Flamingock

+If you're transitioning from Mongock to Flamingock, we have separate migration guides for each use case:

+- **[Standalone Applications](#MONGOCK_STANDALONE_MIGRATION.md)**: Detailed instructions for migrating from Mongock to Flamingock in a standalone Java application.
+- **[Spring Boot Applications](#MONGOCK_SPRINGBOOT_MIGRATION.md)**: Step-by-step guide for migrating from Mongock to Flamingock in a Spring Boot application.

+Each guide provides specific instructions tailored to the corresponding environment.
+Follow the appropriate guide to ensure a smooth migration process.

 ---

 ## 📂 Index of Examples